rsimm0711/Galaga-Pygame/README.md

 the bottom of the screen without being shot down.
 In this case, the program will close and print "GAME OVER" to the console.

 The wonderful spaceships are made by MillionthVector!

+(name of repo renamed from Asteroids since theme is more true to Galaga)